0xSR42/notes/notes-on-governance.markdown

 Play chess and other games with your adversaries to build reputation or trust.
-Other games to play could be poker, age of empires, dota, etc; but each game gives advantage to certain demographics of population over other, therefore care has to be taken when deciding which game to play.
+Other games to play could be poker, age of empires, dota, etc; but each game gives advantage to certain demographics of population over other, and can also have its own adverse effects if enacted in real world, therefore care has to be taken when deciding which game to play.
 (Game Theory, [The Evolution of Trust](https://ncase.me/trust/))

 An open governance system is one which is visibly open to the outside world.